k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

 <td valign="top" width="400pxl">

 <p>
-Resumes a specific matching job.
-This command applies only to an existing job.
+Resumes a specific matching Job.
+This command applies only to an existing Job.
 </p>
 <p>&nbsp;</p>
 </td>